The abundant variety of nature in Drenthe

 The Peat bogs

 The extensive peat bogs or fenns started growing after the last ice age, some 12000 years ago.
 Rising temperature and sea level caused growth of vegetation in areas where groundwater was stagnant.
 River valleys became water-saturated and clogged up with organic plant material called ‘laagveen’.
-Continued stagnation (lack of drainage) lead to the formation of real peat bogs when the spongy Sphagnum moss grew above the groundwater level and started to encroach the higher sandy plateaus of Drenthe.
+Continued stagnation (lack of drainage) lead to the formation of raised peat bogs when the spongy Sphagnum moss grew above the groundwater level and started to encroach the higher sandy plateaus of Drenthe.
 Eventually, large areas surrounding central Drenthe and the river valleys were covered with inaccessible peat bogs.

 The Bargerveen peat bog (Willy Zomer)